Recrucity/RobloxProfitReporter/README.md

 <html>
   <body>
-    Get a profit report on discord on if you have made or lost robux.
+    Get a profit report every so often on how much robux you've made / lost.
+(In RAP)

     --- Config Explanation ---